mandolyte/mdtopdf/README.md

 without errors, visual inspection of the created PDF is the only way to determine if the tests *really* pass!

-The tests create log files that trace the BlackFriday parser callbacks.
+The tests create log files that trace the [gomarkdown](https://github.com/gomarkdown/markdown) parser callbacks.
 This is a valuable debug tool showing each callback and data provided in each while the AST is presented.